2010 Australian federal election: Senate

 The Senate has 76 seats.
 Forty seats were up for election; six in each of the six states and two in each of the two territories.
 The terms of the four senators from the territories commenced on election day, all other terms took effect from 1 July 2011.
 The Coalition holds 34 seats and Labor holds 31 seats, with the balance of power shifting solely to the Australian Greens with nine seats, after previously holding a shared balance of power with the Family First Party and independent Nick Xenophon.
 The Labor government required the support of at least eight non-Labor Senators to pass legislation.

 Labor and the Coalition incurred swings against them in votes and seats.
 The Greens received a four percent swing and won a seat in each of the six states at the election, a first for an Australian minor party.
 John Madigan (Victoria) of the Democratic Labor Party won a seat, while Steve Fielding (Victoria) of the Family First Party lost his seat.
-Xenophon was not required to stand at this election but will be up for re-election at the next.
+Xenophon was not required to stand at this election but would be up for re-election at the next.
 Minor parties not winning a seat but receiving a notable swing include the Australian Sex Party (+2.0), the Liberal Democratic Party (+1.7) and the Shooters and Fishers Party (+1.4).